Pachouri-Sikandar/appium-automation-testing/README.md

 3. Android SDK - https://developer.android.com/studio/index.html (Scroll to bottom and choose to download the sdk with respect to OS)

 ##### Assuming the first 3 required installations are already done.
-As we are learning for Appium, lets start with installing Appium *
+As we are learning for Appium, lets start with installing Appium

+### Installing Appium

+If you are using a Mac or Windows machine then you are fortunate enough to enjoy the ready to install desktop apps.

+    Visit this link to download the apps - https://github.com/appium/appium-desktop/releases/tag/v1.0.0 (Please download .dmg file for mac users and .exe file for Windows)

+But if you are using Ubuntu or learn to hack using terminal on Windows and Mac also.
+So, lets get started.

+    Visit this link for help - http://appium.io/

+To begin we need to install brew and npm (Node package manager, an online repository for publising open source Node.js projects) first.
+Open the terminal and type the following commands one by one.
+Remember these are the installation commands for these softwares so please wait for them to finish with the installation.
+It depends on your internet speed.

+    1. brew install node            # get node.js
+    2. npm install -g appium        # get appium
+    3. npm install wd               # get appium client
+    4. appium &                     # start appium

+Cheers!!
+We are done with the appium installation.